FirebaseExtended/codelab-fcm-and-fiam/steps/index.lab.md

 Congratulations, you've successfully sent both FCM and FIAM messages.
-Now you know how to engage with your users when they are both outside and inside your apps.
+Now you know how to engage with your users whether they are using your app in the foreground or your app is in the background.

 ### **Further reading**